jumpnow/jumpnowtek-site/_posts/2014-01-14-Duovero-Access-Point.md

 The standard Linux software for access point management is [hostapd][hostapd].

-I'm using the `[dylan]` branch of Yocto to build the Duovero system.
+I'm using the `[dora]` branch of Yocto to build the Duovero system.
 [Instructions are here][yocto-duovero].
 There is a recipe for `hostapd v1.0` in the `meta-openembedded` repo called `hostap-daemon`, but it doesn't work with the Duovero.